 And blogging is a lot of fun!

-Why do I love blogging and can’t stop it since years?
+why do I love blogging and can’t stop it for years?

 Because blogging is a very diversified matter.